-“It is all about surrounding Russia and China today, and these systems are part of a larger US first-strike attack systems underway,” he told RT.
+Bruce Gagnon from Global Network against Weapons and Nuclear Power in Space says the plan has nothing to do with threats from Iran or North Korea.“It is all about surrounding Russia and China today, and these systems are part of a larger US first-strike attack systems underway,” he told RT.
 “The United States is reintroducing the Cold War, both with Russia and China.
 The obvious response that we see from Russia and China – they’ve asked for negotiations, they’ve gone to the United Nations for many years seeking a ban on all weapons in space – the United States, through Democrat and Republican administrations, has ignored that offer to negotiate.
 So sadly, what we are seeing now is Russia and China having to take counter measures to deal with these growing US missile defense deployments surrounding their borders.”

-“The real purpose of this move is political,” he told RT.
+Mark Avrum Gubrud, an assistant professor at the University of North Carolina, believes Washington is pursuing goals other than ensuring security.“The real purpose of this move is political,” he told RT.
 “The AMD is being used as a tool of diplomacy and as a tool of domestic politics.
 I don’t think the high officials in the Obama administration believe the system really has great effectiveness as a defense against a potential threat that does not even exist.”